 Boarding

 We were politely greeted and escorted directly to our seats.
-We had absolutely lovely service and once we were a bit more settled we had a fresh, crisp glass of Laurent Perrier Grand Siecle to enjoy pre-departure.
+We had absolutely lovely service and once we were a bit more settled we had a fresh, crisp glass of champagne.
+BA recently changed their champagne – this was Charles Heidsick ( it used to be Laurent Perrier Grand Sicle ).
 Don’t forget that your seat is equipped with a small closet as well.

 Seat

-Here you can see the 4K a window seat that I would choose if flying on my own.
+Here you can see the 4E/K a window seat that I would choose if flying on my own.

 This is basically the same exact seat that was featured on the now retired 747 and the oldest in the BA first class fleet.
 It’s a glorified business class seat at best, and personally, albeit offering more room than business class, I would choose to fly the British Airways business class club world suites if given the choice between the two.